Way back in history:

 one of which was Danny Bassett.
 The number 51 was either Willie

 Watts from Essex or Sam Stewart from Norfolk.
-Run for it ---!
-Starter Jack Barrick uses his soccer referee skills to escape from the path of Trevor Frost's 68 car as it zooms over the start-finish line at Brafield in 1959.
+Run for it --- Starter Jack Barrick uses his soccer referee skills to escape from the path of Trevor Frost's 68 car as it zooms over the start-finish line at Brafield in 1959.

 Where is this? --- the photo

-is in a Brandon programme in 1959, but the open countryside suggests it
+was printed in a Brandon programme in 1959, but the open countryside suggests it

 January 2010: Cliff Richard and The Drifters, on a stock car site?